Common Mistakes in Clothing Production

 3. Scheduling too few sample rounds

 Beginners want to move quickly to production.
 This sometimes leads to a sample being approved too quickly, while there are still issues.
-What is overlooked in the sample phase comes back in production, and then it is much more expensive to correct.
+What is overlooked in the sample phase will come back in production, and then it is much more expensive to correct.

 Plan for two to three sample rounds.
 This is not an exception; it is normal.
 You can read more about how a sample process works in our article how a sample process works.